Frequently asked questions about the HRC Foundation Corporate Equality Index.

 No, participation in the Corporate Equality Index survey and report is free.

-No, only those questions marked with an orange box listing a corresponding criterion number affect your 2016 CEI score.
+No, only those questions marked with an asterisk listing a corresponding criterion number affect your CEI score.
 We include several informational only questions in order to identify new and best practices.